ReapOmen/rpools/pool_impl/README.md

 using the `linked_pool/GlobalLinkedPool` class to (de)allocate small objects and `malloc` to (de)allocate large objects.

-At the end of the execution, the custom library will output the allocations to a file called `alloc_snapshots_<PID>.output`.
-The library takes snapshots every 10 ms. This is only true for `libcustomnewdebug.so`
+If `-d` is supplied, at the end of the execution, the custom library will output the memory used by the process to a file called `memory_snapshots_<PID>.output`, and the number of objects in use to `object_snapshots_<PID>.output`.
+The library takes snapshots every 10 ms.

 Usage (make sure `libcustomnew.so` is present in your build directory):
 * `inject_custom_new "my_exec args1 args2"` - to run your executable with the